rasmus-eklund/MatPlan/README.md

 ### Maträtter [recipes] Section

 In the Maträtter section, you'll find an extensive list of recipes to choose from.
 You have the flexibility to filter recipes by name, ingredient, or instruction, making it easy to find the perfect dish for any occasion.
 When you find a recipe you like, click the "Add" button and choose a day from the dropdown.
-Recipe Jar will automatically add the necessary ingredients to both your "Inköpslista" (shopping list) and Meny (menu)!
+The application will automatically add the necessary ingredients to both your "Inköpslista" (shopping list) and Meny (menu)!

 ### Varor [items] Section